What Is A Clean Title Repairable Vehicle?

+What is a Clean Title?
 You’re browsing through the car ads online, looking for your next car.
 Wow – there are a lot of choices out there.
 In a majority of the ads you read, you see the mention of a ‘clean title’.
-For many, they might recognize that a clean title has something to do with the vehicle history, but what does it actually mean?
+For many, they might recognize that a clean title has something to do with vehicle history, but What is a Clean Title actually mean?
 When you are looking to buy a repairable vehicle with a clean title, you should ask yourself some questions.
 Is the title actually clean with no history?
 Was the vehicle acquired from an insurance company?
 Is buying a clean title repairable vehicle actually worth the investment over a salvage repairable vehicle?

 Possible Issues Lurking Under That “Clean” Title: